10Nates/tras-old/README.md

 >Many fallbacks to help you format the command are in place.
 >All in-any-way controversial features are toggleable.
 >Custom commands are activated like normal commands. | *Ex: txt.[trigger] w/ default prefix*
+>ALL commands (except for some modifiers) work with aNY CapItaLIzATIoN.
 >"@bot PREFIX" works with aNy cApITalIzaTiOn.
 >All commands work in DMs.
-(Except for the opt function in DMs, as it's not needed)
+(Except for some exeptions due to Discord's limits.)
 >This bot has 8 different dependencies.

 ----------------------------------